Contributing Writer

 With years of testing jackets for her profession and personal use, Heather realized most online reviews lacked detail and didn’t resonate.
 So, it was time to get back in the game and test as many winter jackets as possible in just as many weather and winter scenarios.

-Last winter, Heather researched the current market for women’s winter jackets, talked with knowledgeable friends about her list, and put in the orders.
+In the fall of 2023, Heather researched the current market for women’s winter jackets, talked with knowledgeable friends about her list, and put in the orders.
 Twenty or so winter jackets appeared at her rustic cabin outside Aspen, Colorado.
 Each coat was unpacked, hung, and meticulously examined in preparation for the test.
 Then, it was time to put them through the paces on the mountain, in the streets, and in everyday winter situations.

 What unfolded was a series of trying on the jackets, testing, and experiencing them in real life.
 The first part of the test was snowy and cold.
 But soon, Colorado’s bright sun melted the snow and made conditions mild, necessitating a move to a more wintery climate.

 Heather loaded her Sprinter van and jetted across the country to the bitterly cold north of Minnesota.
 The weather was much different in the Gopher State, as unseasonable rain, followed by torrential ice, greeted them, giving these jackets a run for their money in sub-freezing rain, sleet, and slush as well.
+After all this, Heather compiled her notes, assembled photos and reviews, and we published the first edition of The Inertia‘s Women’s Winter Jackets Review in January of 2024.

 Women’s Winter Jackets Buyer’s Guide

 This Women’s Winter Jackets Buyer’s Guide is the result of putting numerous winter jackets through a gauntlet of tests.
-These tests helped us determine warmth, water resistance, wind resistance, breathability, durability, and notable features, among other criteria for our review.
+These tests helped us determine warmth, water resistance, wind resistance, breathability, durability, and notable features, among other criteria, for our review.

 Testers use the jackets in real-world conditions, such as commuting, running errands, shoveling snow, snowboarding, hiking, ice skating, and much more, to determine how each jacket performs in different situations.
 We took this information into account in determining our rankings and giving you our recommendations on which jackets will keep you the warmest and driest during winter weather and for what activities they excel.